GiGurra/franklin/README.md

 Per document updates completely replace the previous content.
 They are atomic - per mongodb design (as is the franklin in-memory implementation).

+All updates respect unique index constraints and will return failing futures if the required conditions are not met.

 ```scala

 // You specify the item to replace, its new data, if upsert (create new if missing), and the expected version.